The Architecture Portfolio Guide

 Storyboarding is the process of sequencing images and text to communicate a design narrative.
 In film, storyboarding sequences shots to create emotional and narrative momentum.
 In portfolio design, storyboarding sequences images and diagrams to guide the viewer through your design logic.

-1. Context and Introduction: Site photographs, environmental data visualizations, precedent analysis, mapping studies.
+- Context drawings: Site photographs, mapping studies, environmental data, precedent analysis.
 These establish the problem and frame the design challenge.

-3. Technical Evidence: Plans, sections, details, structural logic, material specifications.
+- Technical drawings: Plans, sections, details, structural logic, material specifications.
 These demonstrate technical competency and show that the design is buildable.

-4. Experiential Resolution: Renders, spatial perspectives, atmospheric visualizations, user experience scenarios.
+- Experience drawings: Renders, spatial perspectives, atmospheric visualizations, user scenarios.
 These show what it feels like to inhabit or experience the final design.

 The Two-Track Reading System